apigee/apigeelint/README.md

-  -w, --write [value]                     file path to write results -e, --excluded [value]                  The comma separated list of tests to exclude (default: none) -x, --externalPluginsDirectory [value]  Relative or full path to an external plugins directory --list                                  do not execute, instead list the available plugins and formatters --maxWarnings [value]                   Number of warnings to trigger nonzero exit code (default: -1) --profile [value]                       Either apigee or apigeex (default: apigee)
+  -w, --write [value]                     file path to write results -e, --excluded [value]                  The comma separated list of tests to exclude (default: none) -x, --externalPluginsDirectory [value]  Relative or full path to an external plugins directory -q, --quiet                             do not emit the report to stdout. (can use --write option to write to file) --list                                  do not execute, instead list the available plugins and formatters --maxWarnings [value]                   Number of warnings to trigger nonzero exit code (default: -1) --profile [value]                       Either apigee or apigeex (default: apigee)